 Marriage is a great blessing.
-Sometimes there arises a situation when it seems difficult to continue this relation.
-Nikah is a symbol of peace, love, compassion and tranquility but it may also turn into pain, suffering and distress due to misunderstandings or any other reasons.
-At this stage it is suitable for both parties to separate peacefully because no one wants to live in continuous pain, suffering and distress.
+Sometimes there arises a situation when it seems difficult to continue this relationship.
+Nikah is a symbol of peace, love, compassion, and tranquility but it may also turn into pain, suffering, and distress due to misunderstandings or any other reasons.
+At this stage, it is suitable for both parties to separate peacefully because no one wants to live in continuous pain, suffering, and distress.
 This separation is called divorce.
-Although this option should be used as last resort. divorce in islam
+Although this option should be used as a last resort. divorce in Islam

 The first step is parties should try to resolve their disputes through dialogue.
-If problem persists they should involve elder members of their families to arbitrate because the decision of divorce affects not only to concerned parties but also their families. divorce in islam
+If the problem persists they should involve elder members of their families to arbitrate because the decision of divorce affects not only concerned parties but also their families. divorce in Islam

 And if all other options failed then divorce should be used as a last option.
 Quran says,

 “The parties should either hold together on equitable terms, or Separate with kindness.”
 (Surah al-Baqarah, 2:229).